 Ans.
 No!
 Eye freckles don't cause any eye pain.

 Ans.
 It’s quite common to develop conjunctival eye freckles however other forms are very rare.
+For instance, Iris Nevus is the most common type of iris freckle, and shows up on almost 60 percent of the people.

 What is the chance of an eye freckle turning cancerous?